 However, attracting people to the website isn’t enough.
 About 74% of marketing teams focus their efforts on converting these leads.
 Here are some of the effective ways.

 In the previously mentioned study, results have shown that out of the 2,240 companies, only 46% of them followed up the leads within 24-hours.
 According to PR Newswire, most B2B firms don’t fail to follow up almost 70% of their leads.
-These are the leads from cold calls, seminars, database purchases, and more, representing 655 of their digital marketing budget.
+These leads from cold calls, seminars, database purchases, and more, representing 655 of their digital marketing budget.

 Speed is critical in lead conversion.
 The faster the company follows up, the more valuable the prospect feels.
 Organizations need a routine in place to have a uniform follow up time-frame.
 Some companies allow multiple access so that all incoming emails are responded to.